dice-group/JavaOnlineExercises/scripts/README.md

 ## Files

 - `bash.sh`
-  Accesses a bash inside a docker container
+  Accesses a bash
+- `change-password.sh`
+  Sets a new password for a linux user
+- `create-student.sh`
+  Creates a student account (linux user and nbgrader database)

 ## Info